I’m Eungul.

 Eungul in Seoul

-Aarhus · Utrecht · Gothenburg · Galway · Edinburgh
+Aarhus · Utrecht · Gothenburg · Galway · Edinburgh · Stockholm · Paris · Prague · Copenhagen · Oslo

-That’s what I do here.
+That’s the whole thing I do here.

 Seoul streets

-Most guides hand you a checklist.
+Everyone else hands you a checklist.

 For those who want it all